Hafsa-Iqbal/-RoadRunner-3D-Map-and-Scenario-Design-for-Transportation-Simulation/README.md

 -> When exporting, make sure to enable the "Elevate by layers" option to ensure proper elevation layering in the output.

 ### 4-Verify Your Map:
--> To validate your map, select a random point (with coordinates x, y, z) on a road.
+-> To validate your map, select a random point (with coordinates x, y, z) on a road from opendrive map.

 -> Use the offset values from the exported OpenDRIVE (XODR) file along with the Python script provided in this repository to convert (x, y, z) coordinates to latitude and longitude.